Dave Marcis: Career overview

+NASCAR Career

 1970s

-Marcis finished as high as second in the season standing in 1975 driving Nord Krauskopf's K & K Dodge Charger in the first year for NASCAR's modern standard of calculating points.
+Marcis finished second in the season standings in 1975, driving Nord Krauskopf's K & K Dodge Charger in the first year for NASCAR's modern standard of calculating points.
 Despite driving for some of the top teams of the day, Marcis opted to field his own teams following his sudden departure from Osterlund Racing after the 1978 season.
 Marcis was replaced by future seven-time champion Dale Earnhardt, who began his rookie campaign the following year.
 Former crew Harry Hyde once said of Marcis, "he had the talent to be a champion, if only he weren't so stubborn."